top of page

 Alarm bells start a-ringing and my knees begin to knock

-The trouble is I’d love to go, it’s not that I don’t care
+The truth is I would love to go, it’s not that I don’t care

 I wouldn’t want to look a frump, I’d want to look quite glam

-I hate to think I’d ever look like mutton dressed as lamb
+But then again I’d hate to look like mutton dressed as lamb

 But it’s such a lovely invite, damn it, I’ll say yes